Alberto-Codes/reg_agent/README.md

 ### Linting and Formatting

 This project uses `ruff` for linting and formatting.
+Configuration is in `.ruff.toml`.

 *   **Check and fix:** `uv run ruff check --fix .`
 *   **Format:** `uv run ruff format .`

+### Type Checking

+MyPy is used for static type checking.
+Configuration is in `pyproject.toml`.

+*   **Run MyPy:**
+    ```bash
+    uv run mypy src tests scripts
+    ```

 ### Logging

 Structured logging is implemented using `structlog`.
-During ingestion or testing, logs provide detailed information about the process, including OCR status and database operations.
+During ingestion or testing, logs provide detailed information about the pipeline tasks, service operations, and database interactions.
+Configuration in `tests/conftest.py` ensures logs are captured by pytest.